What is the cycle and soak technique, and how does Smart Cycle use it to improve my yard?

 - And so on, for zones 2-4

-But what if one of the zones was different--say, a tree that needs only 20 minutes of water in zone 4?
-The number of cycles is determined by the maximum number of cycles needed among the zones, so each zone will still run 2 cycles, with zones 1-3 running for 15 minutes per cycle and zone 4 running for 10 minutes per cycle.
+But what if one of the zones was different - say, a tree that needs only 20 minutes of water in zone 4?
+The number of cycles is different for each zone, so zone 4 will only water once for 20 minutes in the first cycle, the second cycle will only have zones 1-3.

 Sometimes, it's not possible to schedule a cycle such that the watering times of all of the other zones gives us our 30 minutes between cycles.
 If that's the case, the controller will "cycle" or wait, for as many minutes as it takes to make sure that all zones get the soaking time they need before getting more water.